-The colon can be partially removed without affecting the way it works in your digestive system.
+The colon can be partially removed without affecting how it works in your digestive system.
 Once the affected part is removed, the remaining ends come together with almost no impact on digestion.

-A hemicolectomy is a type of surgery that is done to remove part of the large intestine called the colon.
+A hemicolectomy is a type of surgery to remove part of the large intestine called the colon.
 This procedure is done if your colon has been affected by a condition or has become cancerous.

 Some common conditions treated by a hemicolectomy include:

 - Trauma or injury in the abdominal area.

 - Inflammatory bowel disease, such as ulcerative colitis or Crohn’s disease.

 - Tissue growths in the colon can become cancerous.

 - Diverticulitis occurs when your colon’s diverticula (small bags) become infected or inflamed.